autotelicum/Smooth-CoffeeScript/literate/underscore.md

 `_.debounce function, wait`

- Calling a debounced function will postpone its execution until after **wait** milliseconds have elapsed since the last time the function was invoked.
-Useful for implementing behavior that should only happen *after* the input has stopped arriving.
-For example: rendering a preview of a Markdown comment, recalculating a layout after the window has stopped being resized...
+Creates and returns a new debounced version of the passed function that will postpone its execution until after **wait** milliseconds have elapsed since the last time it was invoked.
+Useful for implementing behavior that should only happen after the input has stopped arriving.
+For example: rendering a preview of a Markdown comment, recalculating a layout after the window has stopped being resized, and so on.

 ~~~~ {.coffeescript}
 calculateLayout = -> show "It's quiet now"